 After obtaining a RESERVED lock, the process that wants to write creates a rollback journal.
 The header of the journal is initialized with the original size of the database file.
-Space in the journal header is also reserved for a master journal name, though the master journal name is initially empty.
+Space in the journal header is also reserved for a super-journal name, though the super-journal name is initially empty.

 Before making changes to any page of the database, the process writes the original content of that page into the rollback journal.
 Changes to pages are held in memory at first and are not written to the disk.
 The original database file remains unaltered, which means that other processes can continue to read the database.

 Eventually, the writing process will want to update the database file, either because its memory cache has filled up or because it is ready to commit its changes.
 Before this happens, the writer must make sure no other process is reading the database and that the rollback journal data is safely on the disk surface so that it can be used to rollback incomplete changes in the event of a power failure.
 The steps are as follows: